brett-baudin-consulting/uMdali/README.md

 ## Architecture

 For a comprehensive understanding of uMdali's technology stack, design choices, and application structure, please consult the [High-Level Architecture](./docs/Highlevel-Architecture.md) document.
 This guide includes diagrams, explanations, and details about our frontend, backend, database, utilities, and development tools.

+# Features

+uMdali offers a broad range of features designed to enhance the user experience and provide a high level of adaptability for enterprise environments.
+Below is an overview of the key features available in uMdali:

+- **Speech to Text for Voice Input**
+  - Incorporates speech-to-text functionality, allowing for voice input into chats.

+- **Multi-Lingual Support**
+  - Supports multiple languages, enabling seamless interaction for users from various linguistic backgrounds.

+- **Dynamic Text Resizing in Messages**
+  - Dynamically resizes overly long text in messages to maintain readability and a clean interface.

+- **Markdown Support for User Input**
+  - Supports Markdown for user input, enabling message formatting with styles, links, lists, and more.

+- **Conversation History Search**
+  - Allows users to search through their conversation history for specific discussions, messages, or information.

+- **Keyboard Macros for Text Injection**
+  - Enables the use of keyboard macros for quick and efficient text injection into conversations.

+- **Outbound Filtering for Message Content**
+  - Supports outbound filtering to remove Personally Identifiable Information (PII), profanity, and other unwanted content.

+- **Multi-User Support**
+  - Accommodates multiple authenticated users.

+- **Multiple Model Support**
+  - Integrates with various language models (LLMs) that are REST API accessible, offering flexibility and choice.

+- **Container-Based Architecture**
+  - Leverages a container-based architecture for scalability, ease of deployment, and cross-platform compatibility.

+- **Rate Limiting with Redis**
+  - Implements rate limiting using Redis to manage the flow of requests and maintain performance.

+- **Model-Created Conversation Titles**
+  - Uses models to generate contextually relevant titles for conversations.

+- **Enterprise-Grade with Individual Accessibility**
+  - Designed for enterprise use but easily run by individuals on any platform, offering flexibility and accessibility.

+- **Unlimited Context/System Prompts**
+  - Supports an unlimited number of user context/system prompts for comprehensive interactions with language models.

 # Getting Started with uMdali